tapzx2/digital-garden/content/How This Site Is Published.md

 I didn't want to mess with copying files to the `content` folder of Quartz since it would add significant friction.

-[Oliver Falvai](https://oliverfalvai.com/evergreen/my-quartz-+-obsidian-note-publishing-setup) had a nice way of doing this but I couldn't get it to work. [[publish-garden-portfolio-website#Process Test and Attempt for Continuous Integration|see tests]]
+[Oliver Falvai](https://oliverfalvai.com/evergreen/my-quartz-+-obsidian-note-publishing-setup) had a nice way of doing this but I couldn't get it to work. [[How This Site Is Published#Process Test and Attempt for Continuous Integration|see tests]]

-Decided on using `zsh`, something I'm more familiar with, to get it done. [[scan-for-markdown-code-display-page|see code]]
+Decided on using `bash`, something I'm more familiar with, to get it done. [[scan-for-markdown-code-display-page|see code]]
 ## Log

 [[2024-08-08]] Working on media links.
 Oops!
 Unending loop on @RyanMarin file.
 Because self-linked.
 Since scanning whole vault, no recursion is needed.
 Think about process, design, and performance.
 Maybe add back in, maybe.
 Fixed media links, was greedy a regex issue.